atrn/ici/doc/CPLUSPLUS.md

 `ici::object` supplies member functions to do object-related things.
 Inline functions are used in place of the C code's macros and direct manipulation of the header replaced by member functions.
+Modern compilers are smart enough to collapse the chain of such functions allowing for descriptive code.

-C++ rules mean that all ICI objects types _is-a_ `ici::object`.
-This removes the need for many type casts and the `ici_objof` macro is no longer required.
+C++ rules mean that all ICI objects types _is-a_ `ici::object` (sic).
+This removes the need for many casts and the `ici_objof` macro is no longer required and has been removed.

 All of the previous macros defined to work on ICI objects are now inline functions.
 Extra functions are defined to avoid direct object